 For runners, start with a good pair of lightweight shorts.
 Decent shorts have a trunk liner built in that's made of a wicking material that will "manage" sweat and keep you dry.
 The liner is essentially like a pair of built-in briefs so there's no need to wear underwear as well so you can get a good deal of ventilation going on.
 However, this won't always prevent crotch rub if you are susceptible to it so you could try a good pair of "Two in One" shorts with a longer leg liner and loose outer short skeleton.
 Definitely worth consideration for sure.

-Whatever your external wear needs, whether for walking, running, cycling, hiking, football or whatever, for guys you may need some longer leg Technical Sports Boxers or Compression Shorts and for girls some shaped Compression or Cycle Shorts are ideal or Women's Sports Underwear with a fitted Boy Short design is equally requested.
+Whatever your external wear needs, whether for walking, running, cycling, hiking, football or whatever, for guys you may need some longer leg Technical Sports Underwear or Compression Shorts and for girls some Women's Sports Underwear with a fitted Boy Short design is equally requested.
 Such underwear (built-in or separate) is not only wicking and quick-drying, but it will also offer good "support" which, for men at least, will keep your bits and pieces out of the way as well.
 The extended leg fabric of this type of sports underwear, provide your upper thighs with a smooth fabric on fabric surface thereby eliminating the dreaded rubbing effect.